Reading List

 Summer Reading List 2015

 Upon several enquiries into what I’ve been reading this summer, I quickly put together a list of (i) what I have already read, (ii) what I am currently reading, and (iii) what I plan on reading before the end of the summer.
-This summer I am not teaching so I have been able to give more time to reading than normally my schedule can afford.
+This summer I am not teaching so I have been able to give more… Continue reading

 A Reading List of English Books in Hadith Studies

 Over the past few years, a significant number of friends and students have requested a list of suggested book readings for my various classes on Hadith Studies.
 Others over the past few years have asked my opinion about certain works or whether they are appropriate for the level of the enquirer.
-Recently, I was reminded of a promise to compile a short list of works I would consider useful reading material for a student and have thus decided to take out a few minutes to compose this post, keeping in mind the various levels of readers and the need for conciseness.
-Continue reading
+Recently, I was reminded… Continue reading